 There was a gorgeous beach just minutes from us called Biesanz beach where the water was warm as a bathtub (too warm for me but gorgeous).
 We enjoyed the beach and the pool at the hotel and the yummy free breakfasts that were included with our stay.
 Our room had two king beds and a huge kitchen – it was great!

 We went to Manuel Antonio National Park one day and saw iguanas, monkeys, sloths, and many birds.
 My advice for you on this is to not hire a guide.
 They are available for 3 hours but we would see them show people leaves and talk about things we would have been bored to hear.
 We would just stop when big groups were gathered and saw plenty.
 We were able to go to Espadilla Beach, and Manuel Antonio Beach (both located in the park), swim at both, and see plenty of animals in less than 3 hours.

 I can’t write about this trip to Costa Rica and not say a few things about where I stayed last time.
 We stayed in Tamarindo, the cutest ’60s, hippie, surfer town, and loved it too.
 On that trip, we flew to Liberia Airport and my husband and I rented a car to get to Tamarindo where we shared an Airbnb with friends.
 There is a surf school that my son goes to every year and my husband enjoyed trying to catch a few waves while we were there.
 I whole heartily recommend Tamarindo as another area to visit in Costa Rica.

 Our favorite places to eat there were:

 Costa Rica is a beautiful country to visit.
 It is full of natural beauty and there are so many fun activities to do, animals to see, and wonderful people to meet.
-Luckily, it is possible to travel hack your flights and even some of your stay to make your trips cheaper.
+Luckily, it is possible to have your flights and even some of your hotels in Costa Rica on points to make your trips cheaper.
 Is Costa Rica on your travel hacking destination bucket list?